Ten dead as Chadian troops open fire on Bangui civilians - officials

 The troops were driving into the city, scarred by religious conflict over the past year, to escort a convoy of Muslims back to Chad, having earlier crossed the countries’ border some 500 km (300 miles) to the north in about 15 army vehicles.

-“When they got to the PK12 neighbourhood, they suddenly started shooting.
+“When they got to the PK12 neighborhood, they suddenly started shooting.
 People panicked and started running and ducking for cover,” said Sebastien Wenezoui, a spokesman for the country’s Christian militia, the anti-balaka.

 Saturday’s shooting was the latest in a string of violent incidents involving Chadian troops, who the anti-balaka accuse of siding with Muslims and Seleka rebels and preying upon the local Christian population.